 FWC conducts aquatic plant control on Lake Rousseau

-The Florida Fish and Wildlife Conservation Commission (FWC) will conduct aquatic plant control on Lake Rousseau from June 4 through June 15, weather permitting.
-Lake Rousseau is part of the Withlacoochee River in Citrus, Levy and Marion counties, west of Dunnellon.
+The Florida Fish and Wildlife Conservation Commission (FWC) will conduct aquatic plant control on Lake Rousseau on May 14 and 15, weather permitting.
+The FWC’s Invasive Plant Management Section will treat approximately 128 acres of invasive hydrilla.
+Lake Rousseau is part of the Withlacoochee River in parts of Citrus, Levy and Marion counties west of Dunnellon.